abdul-wahab-developer/abdul-wahab-developer/README.md

 # 👋 Hi, I’m Abdul Wahab (@abdul-wahab-developer)

 ## 👀 About Me
 I’m a passionate *Backend Developer* from Pakistan specializing in *Laravel.
-I focus on creating efficient and scalable applications and am on a journey to start my own agency, **NexaDigitals*, aiming to serve international clients with high-quality development solutions.
+I focus on creating efficient and scalable applications, aiming to serve international clients with high-quality development solutions.

 ## 🌱 Currently Learning
 I’m diving deeper into advanced Laravel techniques and exploring *frontend frameworks* to enhance my full stack capabilities.
 I'm also expanding my skills in *cloud services* and *API integrations* to build robust applications.